 Although Nagy is now thought of as an anti-communist hero, he was actually a lifelong communist and in the 1930s, he allegedly even worked for the Soviet secret police.

 Nagy was rediscovered as a hero in the final days of Communist rule in Hungary in 1989.
 His exhumation and official funeral in 1989 were a symbol of the rebirth of Hungary and the final rejection of the communist dictatorship.

-Your next stop is the Museum of Ethnography (26).
+Your next stop is the Palace of Justice (26).
 To get there, first turn left onto Báthory utca and then turn right onto Kossuth Lajos tér.
 You’ll be walking a distance of 300 m.

 26. Palace of Justice